How to get a work permit in Thailand

 • Have a minimum paid-up capital of 2 million baht per foreign employee

-• Have four Thai employees per work permit
+• Have four Thai employees per work permit, unless exemptions apply

 How long does it take to process a work permit?

 The processing time for work permits in Thailand often varies depending on where you will be based.
-Work permits issued in Bangkok usually take an average of seven working days.
-However, it can take up to two months if you were to be situated in Phuket.
+Work permits issued in Bangkok usually take about one to two weeks.
+However, it can take up to two months in busy areas or popular tourist destinations like Phuket.

-Once I have a work permit, can I work in any profession?
+Once I have a work permit in Thailand, can I work in any profession?

 In addition to that, the